 Both Great Western and South Western allow customers to book First and Second Class seating.
 Expect extra-wide seats, personal power sockets, complimentary coffees, unlimited WiFi, and quiet spaces in First Class - ideal for getting some work done.
 Both companies are also flexible regarding luggage.
 Just use the special luggage racks to avoid blocking the aisles, and there should be few issues.
 South Western allows bikes between 10:00 a.m. and 16:45 p.m. on Waterloo bound services, while Great Western requires a reservation for bikes, which must be stored in particular carriages.
 As many as two dogs can be taken on South Western and Great Western, while smaller animals need to be stored in safe containers (and all dogs must be leashed).
 Both companies also cater for those with limited mobility.
 Travelers can book help via Passenger Assist if they let either company know before 10:00 p.m. on the day prior to boarding.

 Traveling by train from Reading to London shouldn't be an expensive option, and savings are often available.
 Firstly, it's worth knowing that Great Western's express trains are more expensive than South Western's stoppers.
 So if travelers don't mind a slightly slowe journey, savings can be made.
 Otherwise, advanced booking always delivers savings on the UK rail network.
 There may also be seasonal savings, as well as group tickets.
 So explore the options via Omio, and seek out the best possible fare.

-When departing from Reading, you have various train station options to start your route from including Reading, Reading West and Reading.
-When arriving in London, you can end your journey in train stations like London Victoria, London Euston and London Kings Cross.
+When departing from Reading, you have various train station options to start your route from including Reading, Reading West and Reading Green Park.
+When arriving in London, you can end your trip in train stations like London Victoria, London St Pancras International and London Euston.